 5 things your teen needs to know about her first “real” job

 My daughter turned 16 this spring.
 Now she wants a “real” job.
-She snagged a summer gig at a smoothie shop at the mall, and she’s excited to start earning her first real paycheck.
-I want her to get the most out of this experience.
-What should I make sure she knows—other than how to keep her hand out of a blender?
+She snagged a summer gig at a smoothie stand at an amusement park, and she’s excited to start earning her first real paycheck.
+Of course, I want her to get the most out of this experience.
+So, what should I make sure she knows—other than how to keep her hand out of a blender?

 Congrats to your daughter, who’s just passed another milestone on the way to adulthood, and to financial independence.
 I have fond memories of my own jobs as a high schooler: working in a diner, at a catering hall, and behind a pharmacy counter.
 I learned a lot, and how to count change was the least of it.

 Maybe you’ve been paying your kid an allowance or to do tasks for you around your home.
 Perhaps as she’s gotten older, she has picked up babysitting or other outside gigs.
 But having a job in which she’s assigned shifts and may even punch into an official time clock is a different ballgame.
 So is drawing a paycheck.
 Here are a few things to clue her in to ahead of her first day.

 1. Get ready to be a taxpayer.